 ‘They think and act swiftly to do evil.
 The innocent seems to be their special target.
 They have crooked minds, practice crooked actions on crooked roads of their own crooked making and anyone foolish enough to walk with them on that crooked path finds only restlessness and destruction, Isaiah 59:7-8.
 The apostle Paul’s description of the same people at that same period agrees perfectly with this, Romans 2:17-29 / Romans 3:1:19, the topic sentence of that entire portion of Romans is the declaration that ‘The name of God is blasphemed among the Gentiles because of you ‘the Jews’, Romans 2:24.’

-The righteous had no hope that their injustices would be righted.
-They looked for a gleam of light, but there was no hope in sight.
-They had become so perverse that the righteous groped for direction, and could find none.
+Here we read that no one, among men, could deliver Israel from her sins, Hosea 4:6.
+The righteous had no hope that their injustices would be righted, Isaiah 59:9.
+They looked for a gleam of light but there was no hope in sight, Isaiah 59:9.
+They had become so perverse that the righteous groped for direction and could find none, Isaiah 59:10.

-They growled like bears and moaned mournfully like doves, that is, their complaints to God didn’t bring them relief from social injustice because they wouldn’t enact God’s law in their lives.
+They growled like bears and moaned mournfully like doves, Isaiah 59:11, that is, their complaints to God didn’t bring them relief from social injustice because they wouldn’t enact God’s law in their lives.
 They scoffed at the law and prophets of the law as Isaiah.

-Their offences are many in God’s sight, and their sins testify against us, that is, their behaviour was the evidence that they had forsaken God, Ezekiel 8:6-15 / Daniel 9:5-15.
-When a society gives up truth and equity, it is destined for self-destruction.
+Their offences are many in God’s sight, Isaiah 59:12, and their sins testify against them, Isaiah 59:12, that is, their behaviour was the evidence that they had forsaken God, Isaiah 59:12 / Ezekiel 8:6-15 /

-The helmet of salvation is on His head, in other words, when we think right, we do what is right.
+However, God intervened on behalf of the righteous remnant in order to save them from total destruction.
+Notice ‘He put on righteousness as a breastplate’, Isaiah 59:17, righteousness protects the heart.
+The helmet of salvation is on His head, Isaiah 59:17, in other words, when we think right, we do what is right.
 Isaiah looks into the future, to the time when the Saviour would come into the world for the spiritual salvation of God’s people, Ephesians 6:14-17 / 1 Thessalonians 5:8.

 Jamieson, in his commentary, says the following.